tudocomp/tudocomp/docs/Documentation.md

 of the same character are replaced by one single occurence, followed by the length of the run.

-For example, the input `"abcccccccde"`, which contains a run of six `c` characters, would be encoded as `"abc%6%de"`, where `%6%` designates that the preceding character is repeated six times.
+For example, the input `"abcccccccde"`, which contains a run of seven `c` characters, would be encoded as `"abc%6%de"`, where `%6%` designates that the preceding character is repeated six times.
 This way, the original input can be restored from the encoded string.